-- Learn critical concepts required to enter the world of Data Science via Python and develop relevant programming abilities - 2.
-Develop proficiency with statistical analysis of data - 3.
-Develop the ability to build and evaluate data-based models - Learn how to conduct statistical analyses with some of the most widely used Python packages - 5.
-Demonstrate advanced skills in data management, including data integration from disparate sources and data transformation from one format to another - 6.
+- 1. Learn critical concepts required to enter the world of Data Science via Python and develop relevant programming abilities - 2.
+Demonstrate proficiency with statistical analysis of data - 3.
+Develop the ability to build and evaluate data-based models - 4.
+Execute statistical analyses with some of the most widely used Python packages - 5.
+Demonstrate advanced skill in data management, integrate data from disparate sources, transform data from one format to another - 6.
 Work with big data technologies to manage varied data at high velocity and volume - 7.
-Demonstrate how to create high-end visualizations using Python - 8.
-Show how to build recommendation engine models with various collaborative filtering algorithms - 9.
-Develop the ability to apply data science concepts and techniques to solve problems in real-world circumstances and communicate these solutions effectively
+Create high-end visualizations using Python - 8.
+Build recommendation engine models with various collaborative filtering algorithms - 9.
+Apply data science concepts and techniques to solve problems in real-world circumstances and communicate these solutions effectively